MilesBellum/BlockchainExampleWithJava/README.md

 Screenshots
 -----------
-The first block (Genesis block) will be inserted always when you open the app.
+The first block (Genesis block) will be inserted whenever you open the app.

 ![Genesis_block](screenshots/genesis_block.png "Genesis block")